 We carry a wide variety of games to keep your guests entertained at your next event!

 This Golf Challenge Game is great for birthdays, corporate events, fundraising and more!
 Great fun for all ages and skill levels!
-The Golf Challenge Games includes a 7’x7′ framed vinyl canvas with velcro, velcro golf balls, a left and a right handed golf club, and a carrying case.
+The Golf Challenge Games includes everything you need.
+A 7’x7′ framed vinyl canvas with velcro, velcro golf balls, a left and a right handed golf club, and a carrying case.

 This is a 15′ x 15′ castle meant for up to 7 children at a time.
 The castle includes a blower, a 50′ heavy duty extension cord, 4 stakes, and a ground liner.
 You need to have an area at least 17′ x 17′ of open area (no overhead wires or tree limbs) in which you can drive stakes.
 You must also be within 50′ of an electrical source as the blower will not work with anything besides the included 50′ extension cord.
 A responsible adult must ALWAYS be in attendance and insure that the safety regulations are adhered to.